TEParsons/psychopy-template/_sources/index.rst.txt

 Welcome to psychopy-template's documentation!
 ===========================================

-The `psychopy-template` plugin is designed to make it really easy to get Emotiv EEG recordings working with minimal effort in your PsychoPy experiments.
+The `psychopy-template` plugin is designed to show you how to make a plugin.

-You can use it from the graphical Builder interface using the Builder Components below or from your own hand-written code using the library components.

 .. toctree::
    :maxdepth: 2